Posted January 10, 2018 by Judith Nelson

-On September 1, 2015 the Center for Medicare and Medicaid Innovation announced the Medicare Advantage Value-Based Insurance Design model (MA-VBID).
-The term "value-based insurance" design generally refers to an approach to 1) structure the amount of a member’s cost sharing or 2) provide supplemental benefits to encourage the consumption of “high-value” clinical services that positively impact the member’s health and reduce the overall cost of care.
-The ultimate objective of the VBID model is to improve the quality of care provided to enrollees as well as reduce the cost to the Medicare Advantage program.
+On December 13, 2017, the Centers for Medicare and Medicaid Services (CMS) held an Open Door Forum to discuss the recently announced opportunity to apply for the calendar year (CY) 2019 Medicare Advantage (MA) Value-Based Insurance Design (VBID) Model.
+This program first began on January 1, 2017, and the term "value-based insurance" design generally refers to an approach to 1) structure the amount of a member's cost sharing, or 2) provide supplemental benefits to encourage the consumption of "high-value" clinical services that positively impact the member's health and reduce the overall cost of care.
+The ultimate objective of the VBID model is to improve the quality of care provided to enrollees as well as reduce the cost to the MA program.

-For 2017, the VBID programs target members with the following clinical conditions:
+For 2018, the VBID programs target members with the following clinical conditions (or a combination of these conditions):

-This is an opportunity to engage members more actively in their care utilization decisions and drive toward lower costs of care and improved outcomes.
-We’re here to help you and your members.
+Even though there are a limited number of plans participating in the VBID model, this is an opportunity to engage members more actively in their health care decisions and to drive toward lower costs of care and improved outcomes.

 For more information on how DST can be a resource for your health plan, contact us at 877.272.4799 or firstname.lastname@example.org.